renatomaia/coutil/doc/manual.md

 By default,
 `mode` is the empty string.

-Returns an iterator that have the following usage pattern:
+Returns an iterator that have the following usage pattern, followed by the type of the first address found, or `nil` if no address is found.

 ```
 	[address, socktype, nextdomain =] getnext ([address])